 TWO TO THREE DAYS BEFORE MOVING

-FUEL – Drain fuel from lawn mower and other such equipment, put aside any flammables such as oil-based paints, turps, aerosol cans & gas bottles (REMOVALIST ARE NOT PERMITTED TO TRANSPORT THESE AND THEY ARE NOT PERMITTED IN STORAGE).
+FUEL – Drain fuel from lawn mower and other such equipment.
+Put aside any flammables such as oil-based paints, turps, aerosol cans & gas bottles (WE ARE NOT PERMITTED TO TRANSPORT THESE AND THEY ARE NOT PERMITTED IN STORAGE).

-PLEASE AVOID – Watering pot plants at least two days before the move, we do not want water leaking through the load, if you have small pot plants place them in open fruit boxes lined with plastic or tin foil, pack them in snugly so they keep each other upright.
+PLEASE AVOID – Watering pot plants at least two days before the move.
+You do not want water leaking through the load.
+If you have small pot plants place them in open fruit boxes lined with plastic or tin foil.
+Pack them in snugly so they keep each other upright.

-DISASSEMBLE – Swing sets, remove legs from trampoline, empty plastic sand pit and if possible, remove sand and coal from the BBQ tray.
+DISASSEMBLE – Swing sets, remove legs from trampoline, empty plastic sand pit.
+If possible, remove sand and coal from the BBQ tray.

 THE DAY BEFORE THE MOVE

-DISASSEMBLE – All items that need or can be disassembled, remove castors from ensemble bed bases, tape up loose bed slats into neat bundles, remove mirrors from dressing tables ( where possible ), remember to put screws, nuts & bolts cam locks etc in a safe place like a draw preferably taped together or taped to item in a snap lock bag, ensuring no essential parts are lost.
-Remove shelves and shelf supports from bookcases and wall units, disconnect TV, DVD, gaming consoles, stereo systems, and computers, collect loose leads, remotes and controls and place them in a marked box.
-Roll up rugs, place some tape around the ironing board so it does not spring open, drain and roll up garden hoses, place some tape around them so they stay rolled up.
+DISASSEMBLE – All items that need or can be disassembled.
+Remove castors from ensemble bed bases.
+Tape up loose bed slats into neat bundles.
+Remove mirrors from dressing tables ( where possible ).
+Remember to put screws, nuts & bolts cam locks etc in a safe place like a draw preferably taped together.
+Or taped to item in a snap lock bag, ensuring no essential parts are lost.
+Remove shelves and shelf supports from bookcases and wall units.
+Disconnect TV, DVD, gaming consoles, stereo systems and computers.
+Collect loose leads, remotes & controls.
+Place them in a marked box.
+Roll up rugs.
+Place some tape around the ironing board so it does not spring open.
+Drain and roll up garden hoses.
+Place some tape around them so they stay rolled up.
 (We have electric tools to disassemble and assemble all furniture required to be moved.
 However, it will take us more time.
 So add that to your inventory list.

 GO AROUND – The house again to check for anything you may have overlooked.

-Again, I will say these tips are not all essential, as we can cater to all our client’s needs.
+Again, these tips are not all essential, as we can cater to all your moving needs.
 However, they will save you money on the day of your move.
 We are not permitted to carry fuel, gas, or flammables on our trucks.

 ON THE BIG DAY

-SET ASIDE – Things you may need to the last minute like vacuum and cleaning equipment.
+SET ASIDE – Things you may need at the last minute like vacuum and cleaning equipment.

-IF – You want an emergency kit or vacuum cleaner or any other items immediately on arrival to travel with the removalist be sure they are marked load last so they are first off.
+IF – You want an emergency kit or vacuum cleaner.
+Or any items immediately on arrival to your new home, to travel in the truck.
+Be sure they are marked load last so they are first off.

-SEND A SCOUT – On ahead so that there is someone on site with keys to your new home.
+SEND A SCOUT – On ahead so that there is someone on site with keys at your new home.
 This ensures someone is there to meet the removalist when they arrive.
 Ensuring no time is lost.

 THAT NIGHT – Settle in and welcome to your new home.